Cambodia Reopens for Fully Vaccinated Travelers

 About 90 percent of the vaccines in Cambodia come from China, including nine million doses of synovac and about four million doses of synoform.

-Under the new rules, travelers from abroad can avoid isolation if fully vaccinated, with a negative test before departure and a negative test again upon arrival.
+Under the new rules, travelers from abroad can avoid isolation if fully vaccinated, test negative for the virus before departure and re-test negative upon arrival.
 Non-vaccinated passengers must spend 14 days in quarantine.

 Ms Sivlin said tourist bookings were on the rise and airlines were working to increase the number of flights to Cambodia.